Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Between 1960 and 2009, there were 47 reported polar bear attacks.
 However, in 2010 to 2014 alone, there have been 15 attacks.
 The majority of attacks occurred in July and December, which is when the amount of sea ice in the Arctic is the lowest.

 These findings may predict that polar bear attacks will continue to increase in the next several years.
-The tension between humans and polar bears are heightening, and officials and researchers are searching for management solutions for harmonious coexistence.
+The tension between humans and polar bears is heightening, and officials and researchers are searching for management solutions for harmonious coexistence.

 Relationship Between Humans and Bears